gleanerio/signposting/docs/notes.md

 but other groups are using things like and STAC catalogs mapped to SDOTW, MQTT pubsub approaches.

+Note also that some of the Signposting authors view it as a way to represent the topology of research objects.
+The manner in which is enables or improves the crawling of this ecosystem is unknown to the author.

 ### Question 5

 What is the subject of the Singposting statements?
 Is the URL of the source